Mellanox/NNT-Linux-driver/README.md

 # MST-Linux-driver
 This repository contains the new unified driver which will replace the old drivers of MFT and MSTFlint packages.<br/>
-The Mellanox devices are accessed via PCI Memory Mapping or by PCI configuration cycles.<br/>
+The NVIDIA® devices are accessed via PCI Memory Mapping or by PCI configuration cycles.<br/>
 Note that PCI configuration access is slower and less safe than memory access.<br/>

 The purpose of this driver is to provide a lightweight API for firmware management and debug tools for NVIDIA® devices:
 - Generating a standard or customized NVIDIA® firmware image.
 - Querying for firmware information.
-- Burning a firmware image to a single Mellanox device via DMA access.
+- Burning a firmware image to a single NVIDIA® device via DMA access.
 - Fast access to read & write registers of the NVIDIA® devices.

 This repository is maintained by Itay Avraham (itayavr@nvidia.com), please send any comments, suggestions, or questions to me.